-- The bio-fuels must meet the minimum specifications for the country in which they are used - In Europe, bio-diesel fuels must comply with the European Standard EN14214. - In the United States, bio-diesel fuels must comply with the American Standard ASTM D-6751. - 2.
-Bio-fuels should be purchased only from recognized and authorized diesel fuel suppliers.
+- The bio-fuels must meet the minimum specifications for the country in which they are used. - In Europe, bio-diesel fuels must comply with the European Standard EN14214. - In the United States, bio-diesel fuels must comply with the American Standard ASTM D-6751. - Bio-fuels should be purchased only from recognized and authorized diesel fuel suppliers.
+In North America, bio-diesel and bio-diesel blends must be purchased from the BQ-9000 accredited producers and BQ-9000 certified distributors.